-The case of Asia Pacific Joint Mining Pty Ltd v Allways Resources Holdings Pty Ltd & Ors QCA 48 (‘Asia Pacific’) in the Queensland Court of Appeal considered the remedies for a dispute between the shareholders of Samgris Pty Ltd (‘Samgris’) under the Corporations Act 2001 (Cth) (‘Act’).
+The case of Asia Pacific Joint Mining Pty Ltd v Allways Resources Holdings Pty Ltd & Ors QCA 48 (‘Asia Pacific’) in the Queensland Court of Appeal considered the remedies for shareholder disputes of Samgris Pty Ltd (‘Samgris’) under the Corporations Act 2001 (Cth) (‘Act’).

-Background – Dispute between the shareholders of Samgris Pty Ltd
+Background – shareholder disputes between Samgris Pty Ltd

 The original matter concerned a claim by the respondents (being the minority shareholders of Samgris) that the appellant’s conduct had been oppressive and unfairly prejudicial to the respondents.
 The trial judge determined that the duty of mutual cooperation between the members of Samgris had been irretrievably broken by the appellant’s conduct as majority shareholder.